What is this about?

 For more detailed information, please see EMESRT PR-5A Vehicle Interaction Performance Requirements below.

 Is the issue relevant to us?

-If your operations use mobile equipment and you are committed to maintaining and improving the reliability of fire prevention and mitigation controls, then this resource can assist you.
+If your operations use mobile equipment and you are committed to maintaining and improving the reliability of interaction controls, then this resource can assist you.